-Historic Weir House is close to Kelburn campus and houses students in two buildings, divided into three wings.
+Historic Weir House is close to Kelburn campus and houses students in two buildings – the William Weir Wing and Te Whanau.

 Weir House opened in 1933 and its rich history is reflected in the photos of all past residents hanging on the hallway walls—you could spot one of your relatives.

-Located close to the Kelburn campus, Weir House is made up of two buildings, divided into three wings, with a popular grassed outdoor courtyard at the front.
+Located close to the Kelburn campus, Weir House is made up of two buildings, with a popular grassed outdoor courtyard at the front.
 The Botanic Gardens are also on its doorstep.

 The Memorial Common Room is a favourite place to hang out, and there are many hall events, such as the academic dinner and BBQ day, to look forward to.